GW2ToolBelt/api-generator/docs/mkdocs/index.md

 **api-generator** is a library for programmatically creating programs that interface with the official Guild Wars 2 API.
-It provides information about the API's available REST resources and the format of the exposed data.
+It provides information about the API's available endpoints and the format of the exposed data.

 api-generator is intended to be used as source of information for static code generation.
 It does not make any assumption about the generated output.